michaelmulianto/SEG-Team-Chickaree/README.md

 $ python3 manage.py test
 ```

-*The above instructions should work in your version of the application.
-If there are deviations, declare those here in bold.
-Otherwise, remove this line.*

 ## Seeding and Useful Test Accounts
 Seeding provides some nice test accounts, most mandated by the project non-functional requirements.
 Seeding does not impact superusers.